How to Be Patient with Yourself

 You might worry that self-patience means giving up on growth.
 It does not.

-When you develop patience with yourself, things change:
+When you grow into patience with yourself, things change.

 Failure becomes learning.
-Instead of berating yourself, you ask what you can learn and try again.
+Instead of berating yourself, you ask what you can learn, and you try again.

 Progress feels like progress.
 You can acknowledge growth without dismissing it because you are not perfect yet.